 In fact, they’ve been called the “gentle giants of Korea.”
 They break the traditional image and mold of the aggressive mastiff dogs.
 Rather, the Dosa Mastiff is good-tempered, sweet and loving.

 The reason why they’re such calm dogs is because they’re primarily bred as show dogs.
 Breeders didn’t need them to be great protectors like with other mastiffs.
 An obedient and docile temperament was more favorable for show competitions.

 Dosas have extremely smooth coats with a shiny gloss.
 The colors of the coat are extremely beautiful, ranging from a deep brown to a red mahogany.
 However, these dogs can still be dominant dogs due to the sheer size.
 In other words, you’ll need to establish dominance to keep them in check.

 Malaysia is not an Asian country you would think of for having unique and exotic dog breeds.
 Though the country doesn’t have many internationally famous dog breeds, they have dogs popular within the country.

 Highlights: Intelligent, Alert, Active

 Although still considered relatively rare, the Telomian is the most famous and popular dog breed to come from Malaysia.
 In fact, this is the only homegrown Malaysian dog to live outside of the country.

 The Telomian was originally bred by the aboriginal people of Malaysia.
 What’s unique about them is their special ability to climb and jump.
 The Orang Asli people built elevated huts to avoid encounters with dangerous animals.
 For this reason, these dogs needed to learn to climb.

 In the 1960’s, anthropologist Orville Elliot discovered this breed and brought them back to the United States.
 By 1970, the Telomian Dog Club of America was established and breeders started producing more dogs.

 Physically, the Telomian is unique for its elongated back and short, smooth coat.
 They can come in various shades of white and sable with a black mask.
-Standing just 18 inches tall, the Telomian is a small dog breed with a blue, purple or black-ish tongue – similiar to the Chinese Chow.
+Standing just 18 inches tall, the Telomian is a small dog breed with a blue, purple or blackish tongue – like the Chinese Chow.